Most people already understand that high blood pressure and high cholesterol increase a person’s risk of stroke. But can stress cause a stroke?

 While these chemicals serve a vital purpose during dangerous situations, they can unfortunately have a harmful effect on the body if stress persists.

-For example, persistent high cortisol levels increases salt retention, which leads to hypertension and high cholesterol levels.
+For example, persistent high cortisol levels increase salt retention, which leads to hypertension (high blood pressure) and high cholesterol levels.
 High cholesterol and blood pressure in turn both increase your risk of stroke.